project-chip/matter-handbook/content/SDK/_index.md

 The platform layer contains device specific delegate implementations for most of the common architectures on which Matter is deployed.

 ### Abstraction Layers
-The SDK contains absctraction layters for Python, Java and Kotlin controllers.
+The SDK contains absctraction layers for Python, Java and Kotlin controllers.

 The SDK is publically avalible on [GitHub](https://github.com/project-chip/connectedhomeip)